zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - Windows batch file support
 - Simplified setup process
 - Fixed ALL imports to use relative imports for true multi-instance isolation
+- Redesigned import system using importlib for proper package loading

 ## PR Status:
 - Branch: `feature/folder-based-instances`
 - PR: #29
-- Status: **Code complete, ALL imports fixed, ready for testing**
+- Status: **Import system redesigned, ready for testing**
-- Changes: Simplified to Windows batch file only, fixed ALL imports to use relative imports
+- Changes: Fixed critical import error that prevented script from loading in OBS

 ## Critical Note:
-Previous versions (4.0.2 and 4.0.3) claimed to fix imports but did NOT actually fix them.
-Version 4.0.4 has actually converted ALL module imports to use relative imports (e.g., `from .module import function` instead of `from module import function`), which is essential for true multi-instance support.
+Version 4.0.5 redesigns the import system to properly support multi-instance operation.
+The main script now uses `importlib` to dynamically import the modules as a proper Python package, which allows the relative imports within modules to work correctly.